The annals of Scottish history reveal that lassly was first used as a name by ancestors of the Pictish tribe of ancient Scotland

 of Scots; Henry Leslie (1580-1661) Scottish-born, Church of Ireland

-Bishop of Down and Connor (1635 to 1661) and briefly Bishop of Meath (1661); John Leslie (1571-1671), a Scottish royalist bishop...
-Another 92 words (7 lines of text) are included under the topic Early lassly Notables in all our PDF Extended History products and printed products wherever possible.
+Bishop of Down and Connor (1635 to 1661) and briefly Bishop of Meath (1661); John Leslie (1571-1671), a Scottish royalist bishop of Clogher, known as the "fighting bishop" for his resistance to the Irish rebellion of 1641 and the parliamentarian forces; and...
+Another 71 words (5 lines of text) are included under the topic Early lassly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lassly family to Ireland